paulrid/learn-grunt-bower/README.md

 bower init
 ```

+If this doesn't work in Git Bash on Windows, try your standard Windows command prompt.

 ## Exercise

 Compare the usual bower.json you normally have and the bower.json created by bower init.
 Is there any difference?